 Certified Financial Planner (CFP): Like the CFA charter, earning the CFP designation requires formal education, testing, and experience.
 Maintaining the designation requires 30 hours of continuing education every two years.
 Unlike the CFA charter, the focus of the CFP is more on financial planning than on investment analysis and portfolio management.
 Still, it is a widely respected credential and might be a good fit for you and your needs.
 The credential is governed by the Financial Planning Standards Board.
 Note that the CFP credential is widely used by both fee-only advisors and commission-based brokers, so that remains an important consideration, as discussed below.

 Certified Public Accountant (CPA): Generally, CPAs are not specifically trained in investment management or financial planning.
 However, the AICPA offers some additional credentials to CPAs.
 The Personal Financial Specialist (PFS) credential focuses on financial planning issues and the Certified in the Valuation of Financial Instruments™ (CVFI™) credential focuses on valuing investment securities.
-Earning a CPA license requires passing four intense exams and completing two years of work experience under a licensed CPA.
+Earning a CPA license requires passing four intense exams and completing 2,000 hours of work experience under a licensed CPA.
 It also requires a Master's Degree or equivalent, one of the highest thresholds of all financial credentials.
 Those education credits must be predominantly in business and accounting.
 Maintaining a CPA license requires 120 hours of continuing education every three years.
 That intense and ongoing training is extremely valuable in understanding company financial statements and most important, understanding the tax implications of your financial decisions.